 Ideally, students are matched with a faculty advisor upon admission to the program, and that faculty advisor will serve as the student's dissertation advisor and chair of the dissertation committee.
-The PhD Program Lead and Associate Dean for Research determine the appropriate dissertation advisor/chair based on the student's research interest.
+The Associate Dean for Research and Graduate Studies determines the appropriate dissertation advisor/chair based on the student's research interest.
 Initial discussion of committee selection will occur during the annual review following completion of the first 18 semester hours of course work.
 At this time, the faculty advisor and student will define the dissertation topic, propose preliminary research questions, and determine potential candidates to serve on the dissertation committee.

 The dissertation committee is comprised of at least four members.
 The student will work with the dissertation advisor/chair to select a minimum of three members of graduate faculty in MCN to serve on the committee (including the committee chair).
-The chair and a majority of the committee must be full members of the MCN graduate faculty.
-All committee members must have the terminal degree or equivalent and sufficient expertise to warrant their inclusion on the committee.
+The chair must have full graduate faculty status and majority of the committee must have full faculty status and be full members of the MCN graduate faculty.
+All committee members must have a terminal degree or equivalent and sufficient expertise to warrant their inclusion on the committee.
 Students may invite qualified individuals to serve on the committee, such as faculty members from other disciplines, researchers in the private and public sectors, and faculty from other institutions.
 Qualified faculty will have expertise in methods, topical area, target population, or another aspect of the student's dissertation topic.
-At least one of the committee members must have expertise in the dissertation design and methods.
+At least one of the committee members must have expertise in dissertation design and methods.
 Proposed committee members who are not members of the ISU graduate faculty must submit a current CV and be approved by the Graduate School.

 Selection of dissertation committee members should be completed by the student's second year of course work.
-Students must complete a Request for Appointment of Dissertation Committee form and secure signatures from their faculty advisor and the Director of Graduate Programs.
-If a student wishes to change their committee, they must complete the Request to Change Dissertation Committee form and submit to their faculty advisor, the Director of Graduate Programs, and the Office of Student Services.
+Students must complete a Request for Appointment of Dissertation Committee form and secure signatures from their faculty advisor and the Associate Dean for Research and Graduate Studies.
+If a student wishes to change their committee, they must complete the Request to Change Dissertation Committee form and submit to their faculty advisor, the Associate Dean for Research and Graduate Studies, and the Office of Student Services.